The Reserve Bank Covid-19 Recovery Direct Funding PetitionPositive Money NZ’s Petition to Parliament

 There is a precedent for the Reserve Bank directly funding the productive economy under the first Labour government in 1936.
 The programme, which continued through World War II, never produced inflation as scaremongers predicted.
 In fact, it ushered in our most prosperous and egalitarian decades.

-Four reasons to sign the petition
+Four reasons for the petition

 We owe it to ourselves